Folkestone Groomers Directory

 This guide will walk you through everything you need to know about managing spring shedding, from understanding your dog's coat anatomy to mastering the grooming techniques that actually work.
 No more fur tornadoes in your living room—just a happy, comfortable dog and a manageable amount of fluff.

 Double-coated dogs like Golden Retrievers, German Shepherds, and Huskies have two distinct layers of fur.
 The outer guard hairs are longer and coarser, designed to repel water and debris.
 Underneath lies the soft, dense undercoat that acts like a thermal vest, keeping your dog warm in winter.
+Learn more about professional de-shedding techniques for double-coated breeds.

 When spring arrives, your dog's body gets the memo that it's time to ditch the winter woolies.
 This isn't just a bit of extra brushing—we're talking about a complete undercoat renovation that can last 2-4 weeks.
 During this time, you might find enough fur to knit a second dog.